DSBE-Semester-A/DataEngineering/README.md

 7. Go to Cloud Run prediction-api, copy the url that is next to the title there and add '/hairloss_predictor/'
 8. Go to prediction-ui, copy URL there and then add 'checkhairloss' e.g. https://prediction-ui-136177505402.us-central1.run.app/checkhairloss works!
+9. Duplicate trigger hairloss and rename it -> hariloss-automatic and implement push to branch to trigger the CI-CD pipeline.
+10. Commit something to main.
+11.